rommeltrejo/Bahama-Oriole-Project/README.md

 # Follow this guide to get the files:
 1. Install or update Node.js on you computer: https://nodejs.org/en/download/

-2. then follow the guide https://firebase.google.com/docs/cli/
+2. then follow the guide https://firebase.google.com/docs/cli/ Don't do firebase init npm install -g firebase-tools firebase login npm install -g firebase-tools

 3. select a directory to keep files for this project

 4. git clone https://github.com/rommeltrejo/Bahama-Oriole-Project.git (or the ssh link from the Clone or Download button)

+5. cd into Bahama-Oriole-Project

+6. firebase init

+7. select Bahama oriole project

+8. select hosting

+9. press Enter

+10. Type N for everything except the Do you want to install firebase dependencies

   Code is located in public the files, root file contains firebase configuration file